-- 1. Open the outrigger control box on the side of the truck (Figure 3-1). - Select the desired outrigger beam with the selector switch and press the extend/retract switch to extend the outrigger beam. - 3.
+- 2. On the outrigger control box, select the desired outrigger beam with the extension switch and press the extend/retract switch to extend the outrigger beam. - 3.
 Set all four outrigger beams to: - a. the fully retracted position.
 Does not require the outrigger beams to be extended. - b. the midpoint position.
 Engage the manual midspan over-center locks for the midpoint position. - c. the fully extended position.

-All four outriggers must either be fully retracted, at the midpoint, or fully extended, and the RCL set to the correct position.
+All four outriggers must either be fully retracted, at the midpoint, or fully extended, and the LMI set to the correct position.
 Failure to do so creates a tipping hazard.

-- 4. Remove the outrigger floats from the carrying brackets and place the floats under the stabilizer. - 5.
-Select the desired stabilizer with the stabilizer selector switch and press the extend/retract switch to extend the stabilizer. - 6.
-Secure the outrigger floats to the stabilizers with the pins and clips. - 7.
-Extend the two front outrigger beams to either the mid span or full span width and lower the stabilizer legs until the front truck tires clear the ground. - 8.
-Extend the two rear outrigger beams to the same position as the front beams. - 9.
+- 4. Remove the outrigger floats from the carrying brackets and place the floats under the stabilizer. - Select the desired stabilizer with the stabilizer selector switch and press the extend/retract switch to extend the stabilizer. - Secure the outrigger floats to the stabilizers with the pins and clips. - 7.
+Extend all four stabilizers until the truck tires are about four inches off the ground. - 8.
 Using the level indicator, adjust the stabilizers until the bubble is in the center of the bulls eye.
 Do not allow the tires to touch the ground.
-If it is suspected that the bubble level indicator is out of adjustment, verify and adjust the bubble level using the procedures under Bubble Level Adjustment, page 4-1.